Why have an Echocardiogram (Cardiac Ultrasound)?

 Who does the test?

-A Sonographer (ultrasound technician) will perform your examination.
+A Sonographer (Technologist trained specifically in echocardiography ultrasound) will perform your examination.
 A Cardiologist will review the ultrasound images and report on your echocardiogram.

 You will need to remove clothing above the waist, changing into a cotton gown and lie on your side or your back on the ultrasound bed.
 The Sonographer will attach sticky ECG patches on your chest, to also record your heart rhythm, and then put warm ultrasound gel on your chest.

-The Sonographer will gently move a plastic transducer over the heart area and take images of the structure and function of your heart.
-Measurements will be made of the size of your heart and the bloodflow.
+The Sonographer will gently move a transducer probe over the heart area and take images of the structure and function of your heart.
+Measurements will be made of the size of your heart and the blood flow through the heart.

 This echocardiogram will be painless, but you will hear the sound of the blood flow (whooshing sound) through the heart during the examination.